 - Bubbles in my Tanghulu - you may get tiny bubbles in the clear candy coating as you dip and coat the skewered fruit.
 That is ok but it may not look as clear and lovely as you had hoped.
 To try and cut down on the bubbles forming, stir the sugar mixture once you take it off the heat.
 The bubbles will stop once done cooking and it helps minimize those left in the pan as you tilt, dip, & roll the fruit pieces.

-- Tanghulu Candy Coating Did Not Harden - this can be a result of 1 of 2 things.
+- Tanghulu Candy Coating is Not Hard - this can be a result of 1 of 2 things.
 Either again the hard crack stage was not reached.
 Make sure you cook the sugar syrup long enough during the boiling to reach 295°-300°.
-Or the room you are setting the done taghulu in is too warm or humid.
+A warm or humid room may cause this too.
 That will make it harder for the candy shell to set.

 This recipe requires long bamboo skewers, parchment paper, a medium-sized saucepan, and a candy thermometer.
 If you do not have a candy thermometer, see my instructions above on how to test for the hard crack stage without one.